AmrSaber/go-blocking-dequeue/README.md

 ## Benchmarking

-No benchmarking against the built-in `container/list` nor channels yet.
+No benchmarking against plain ring buffer or the built-in `container/list` nor channels yet.
 But it's in the plan.

 ## Contribution